Walwa, Victoria: Attractions

+Sports and Recreation

-The town had an Australian rules football team competing in the Upper Murray Football League known as the Border-Walwa Magpies which folded before the 2020 season due to lack of players.
+The town had an Australian rules football team which competed in the Upper Murray Football League from 1898 to 2019 and was known as the Border-Walwa Magpies from 1961 onwards when Walwa merged with Border United FC.

+Former players Frank Hanna – and Lance Mann – went on to play VFL senior football.
+Lance Mann also won the 1952 Stawell Gift.

+The football / netball club folded before the 2020 season due to lack of football players.

 Golfers play at the course of the Walwa Golf Club on Murray River Road.